alexyuly/chil/README.md

 ### Components

-The fundamental unit of application development in chil is the ***component***.
+The fundamental unit of application development in Chil is the ***component***.
 A component is a YAML document which contains a dictionary mapping stream names to references to streams.
 Two names are reserved for special use cases: `source` and `main`.

 #### Component stream names